The 1998 Caldecott Medal winner is Rapunzel, retold and illustrated by Paul O. Zelinsky (Dutton).

 In describing Zelinsky's work, 1998 Caldecott Committee chair John Stewig said, "Richly detailed oil paintings convey dramatic emotions and feature distinctive architecture, lush landscapes and authentic costuming of Renaissance Italy.
 Classically beautiful illustrations portray this complex love story which can be appreciated on many levels and by all ages."

-, illustrated by David Small
+The Gardener, illustrated by David Small

 Text: Sarah Stewart (Farrar)